 When an individual is put under the care of a nursing home facility, it establishes a “Duty of Care.”
-This “Duty of Care” establishes a relationship in which the nursing home facility and its staff are obligated to provide sufficient care that maintains the health and wellbeing of your loved one.
+This “Duty of Care” creates a relationship in which the nursing home facility and its staff are obligated to provide sufficient care that maintains the health and well-being of your loved one.
 Failure to meet these obligations may be cause for taking legal action against the nursing home.
-If you or someone you know has been neglected in a nursing home facility, make sure to speak to skilled Las Vegas injury attorneys.
+If you or someone you know has been neglected in a nursing home facility, make sure to speak to our skilled Las Vegas injury attorneys.

 Unfortunately, despite these laws, nursing home negligence is a rising problem in many states, including Nevada.
-Individuals may take legal action through the assistance of Las Vegas injury attorneys against nursing homes or assisted living facilities in the case of abuse, neglect, serious injuries, and even wrongful death.
+Individuals may take legal action through the assistance of our Las Vegas injury attorneys against nursing homes or assisted living facilities in the case of abuse, neglect, serious injuries, and even wrongful death.

 Elder abuse is defined by Nevada state law as any intentional, conscious, or negligent act by a nursing home staff member or other person that subjects an individual over the age of 60 to harm or to the serious risk of harm.
 This includes any verbal, physical, sexual, psychological, or financial abuse.

 Nevada Law Defines Five Types of Elder Abuse

 - Abuse – The unjustified and willful infliction of injury, pain, or psychological suffering.
 This may be accomplished through the deprivation of shelter, food, clothing, or care necessary to maintain the resident’s mental and physical health.

 - Neglect – The intentional or unintentional failure to provide a resident with clothing, food, shelter, or the care necessary to maintain the resident’s mental and physical health, such as personal hygiene and medical care, when a duty to provide such has been established.